Quaver/api-v2/README.md

 - The server is now available at `http://localhost:8080` (or your desired port).

 ## Testing

-There are two standards when it comes to testing the API — via built in go tests and Postman for request handlers.

-### Unit Tests

-Built in go tests are used for any unit testing.
-Simply run `go test` with the appropriate test(s) you would like to run.

-### Integration Tests

 Request handlers can be tested through [Postman](https://www.postman.com/00swan/workspace/quaver/collection/29785543-d09535f0-68bc-461d-920e-9d388c67f11b).